dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:*  GridDiag

    SKIP_TIMES
+     .. warning:: **DEPRECATED:** Please use :term:`SKIP_VALID_TIMES`.

+   SKIP_VALID_TIMES
      List of valid times to skip processing.
 Each value be surrounded by quotation marks and must contain a datetime format followed by a list of matching times to skip.
 Multiple items can be defined separated by commas. begin_end_incr syntax can be used to define a list as well.
+     Values can be set for a specific wrapper by using the appropriate wrapper-specific variable, e.g. :term:`GRID_STAT_SKIP_VALID_TIMES`.
+     See also: :term:`INC_VALID_TIMES`, :term:`SKIP_INIT_TIMES` , and
+     :term:`INC_INIT_TIMES`.

      Examples:

      Value:
-     SKIP_TIMES = "%m:11,12"
+     SKIP_VALID_TIMES = "%m:11,12"

      Result:
      Skip the 11th and 12th month

      Value:
-     SKIP_TIMES = "%m:11", "%d:31"
+     SKIP_VALID_TIMES = "%m:11", "%d:31"

      Result:
      Skip if 11th month or 31st day.

      Value:
-     SKIP_TIMES = "%Y%m%d:20201031"
+     SKIP_VALID_TIMES = "%Y%m%d:20201031"

      Result:
      Skip October 31, 2020

      Value:
-     SKIP_TIMES = "%H:begin_end_incr(0,22, 2)"
+     SKIP_VALID_TIMES = "%H:begin_end_incr(0,22, 2)"

      Result:
      Skip even hours: 0, 2, 4, 6, 8, 10, 12, 14, 16, 18, 20, 22

+     Value:
+     SKIP_VALID_TIMES = "%a:Mon,Wed,Fri"

+     Result:
+     Skip days that fall on Monday, Wednesday, or Friday

+     | *Used by:*  All

+   SKIP_INIT_TIMES
+     List of initialization times to skip processing.
+     See :term:`SKIP_VALID_TIMES` for formatting information.
+     Values can be set for a specific wrapper by using the appropriate wrapper-specific variable, e.g. :term:`GRID_STAT_SKIP_INIT_TIMES`.

+     | *Used by:*  All

+   INC_VALID_TIMES
+     List of valid times to process.
+     All times that do not match the include rules will be skipped.
+     Can be used in addition to or in place of :term:`SKIP_VALID_TIMES`.
+     See :term:`SKIP_VALID_TIMES` for formatting information.
+     Values can be set for a specific wrapper by using the appropriate wrapper-specific variable, e.g. :term:`GRID_STAT_INC_VALID_TIMES`.

+     | *Used by:*  All

+   INC_INIT_TIMES
+     List of initialization times to process.
+     All times that do not match the include rules will be skipped.
+     Can be used in addition to or in place of :term:`SKIP_INIT_TIMES`.
+     See :term:`SKIP_VALID_TIMES` for formatting information.
+     Values can be set for a specific wrapper by using the appropriate wrapper-specific variable, e.g. :term:`GRID_STAT_INC_INIT_TIMES`.

-     | *Used by:*  GridStat, SeriesAnalysis
+     | *Used by:*  All

    TC_GEN_TRACK_INPUT_DIR
      Directory containing the track data used by TCGen.
 This variable is optional because you can specify the full path to track data using :term:`TC_GEN_TRACK_INPUT_TEMPLATE`.